 First Meaning: Business Cycle for Country Economy

 Firstly, the primary meaning of business cycle refers to fluctuations in economic output in a country or countries.
-These are the well-known phases of the business cycle such as recession, depression, recovery, and expansion.
+These are the well-known phases of the business cycle such as recession, recovery, and expansion.
 "Economic cycle" is another name for the same sequence.

 This business cycle often parallels changes in stock market prices, which are part of the stock market cycle.
 For more on these cycles and their phases, see the sections below.

 Second Meaning: Business Cycle for Company Life Span Stages

 Secondly, the term business cycle sometimes refers to stages in the lifespan of a single company.
 In this sense, " stages" in one company's lifespan may include the following:

 - Birth (or Startup) stage

 - Maturity stage